hmelder/AnkiTUM-Runtime/README.md

 A deck yaml file can have the following attributes:

-title (Required) - The title of the deck (only letters, numbers, spaces and underscores allowed) author (Optional) - The author of the deck (only letters and spaces allowed) cards (Required) - One or more cards contained in the deck
+title (Required) - The title of the deck (only letters, numbers, spaces and underscores allowed) authors (Optional) - The authors of the deck (a list of strings or a string, only letters and spaces allowed) cards (Required) - One or more cards contained in the deck

 A card is created with its type like this: